se-unrc/cacic-site/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the web site to CACIC 2019

 * Ruby version
+2.6.2

 * System dependencies
+  bundle

 * Configuration
+  docker-compose up

 * Database creation
+  + Get into web container and create db

 * Database initialization